umbertogriffo/Trie/README.md

 * Author: Umberto Griffo
 * Twitter: @UmbertoGriffo

-**Trie**[1] is an efficient information retrieval data structure that we can use to search a word in **O(M)** time, where **M** is maximum string length.
+**Trie**[1] is an ordered tree data structure that uses strings as keys.
+It's an efficient information retrieval data structure that we can use to search a word in **O(M)** time, where **M** is maximum string length.
 However the penalty is on trie storage requirements.

-**Trie** is an ordered tree data structure that uses strings as keys.
 The following picture shows a trie with the keys "Joe", "John", "Johnny", "Jane", and "jack"
 <p align="center">
   <img src="https://github.com/umbertogriffo/Trie/blob/master/Trie.jpg"/>
 </p>